tiagordc/azure-arm-creator/README.md

 # Azure Resource Creator

-Allow your users to create and manage azure resources (based on ARM templates) without any kind of cloud knowledge.
+Allow your users to create and manage azure resources (based on a set of ARM templates) without any kind of cloud knowledge.

 Developed with minimum possible assets to work on an iPad with Pythonista 3.